 Through the above sources, Barak Rosenshine specified seventeen effective methods of instruction, used as the teaching practices of ‘master’ teachers within their effective lessons to facilitate the most effective student learning to occur.

 Rosenshine's most effective methods of instruction

 In recent years, the principles of instruction have received a lot of interest.
-They provide a welcome set of broad principles that can be adapted to meet most contacts.
-They are not meant to be seen as 'instructional straitjackets' but guiding principles that can be embraced by teachers of from all backgrounds.
+They provide a welcome set of broad principles that can be adapted to meet most contexts.
+They are not meant to be seen as 'instructional straitjackets' but guiding principles that can be embraced by teachers from all backgrounds.
 In the UK, schools are moving towards an evidence based profession.
 The methods outlined by Rosenshine are a great first step for a school that wants to adopt evidence-informed teaching behaviours.
 As with all teaching frameworks, it's important to develop a strong understanding of the rationale behind the methods otherwise teaching staff are left using the methods without any clear direction.

 - Start a new lesson with a brief review of the previous lesson.